nailgun/q-injector/README.md

 ### injector.factory(name, factory, [locals])

-Register a factory method `factory` which will be used to construct an instance for futher injection under name `name`.
-Factory method `factory` won't be invoked until `name` will be requested during injection. `factory` will be invoked using `injector.invoke()` method, which means that factory method also can have dependencies as well, as ordinary function executed using `invoke()`.
+Register a factory method `factory` which will be used to construct an instance for further injection under name `name`.
+Factory method `factory` won't be invoked until `name` is requested during injection. `factory` will be invoked using `injector.invoke()` method, which means that factory method may have dependencies as well, as ordinary function executed using `invoke()`.

 To put it altogether, one factory can depend on others, others can depend on another others, etc. By calling `injector.factory()` you define *dependency graph* which will be resolved during injection, when you call `injector.invoke()` or `injector.get()`.

+Factory method is called only once and it's return value is cached in the injector.

-Futhermore, `factory` may return a promise and it will be resolved before injection to another function.
+Futhermore, `factory` may return a promise and it will be resolved before being injected to another function.

 Optional `locals` is a map of instances injected into factory method.